I haven’t had a lot of success investing in real estate, at least not directly. That’s why I don’t talk about real estate investing more than I do.

 Fundrise does disclose the risks of commercial real estate investing.
 That includes the possibility you may not be able to liquidate your position.

-Just before the COVID pandemic, I got a couple of notices from Fundrise making that point clear.
+Fundrise does a good job informing their clients making this point abundantly clear.
 The letters emphasized that if the market were to take a big dive, Fundrise might be forced to halt investment redemptions.

 That’s just an inherent risk with commercial real estate investments, simply because real estate – and especially commercial real estate – is not a liquid investment.